 Other reasons we collect personal information are to:

 - Understand you, and how we can meet your needs now and in the future

 - Develop or evaluate products

 - Make ads more relevant to you, whether they're about our products or those of other companies

 - Manage our business

 Generally, we collect personal information like your name, address, date of birth, gender, occupation, interests, location, contact details, payment details, financial information, and information about how and where you purchase and use our products.

 There are a few different ways we collect this information.

 What we collect straight from you

-We collect most personal information directly from you.
+Most of the personal information we collect, such as your name and address, we collect directly from you.
 For example, you might fill out a form online or in a store, or give it to one of our representatives on the phone.